adinapoli/lambdacon-2015/slides/slides.md

 main = do
   sup <- newSupervisor
   supervise sup
-  _ <- forkSupervised sup OneForOne $ threadDelay 1000000 >> print "Done"
+  _ <- forkSupervised sup OneForOne $ do
+         threadDelay 1000000
+         print "Done"
 ```

-Can you think of a potential bug?
+Can you spot a potential bug?

 ------------------